ibm-cloud-docs/codeengine/cmd_defs.md

 ## Jobrun commands
 {: #cli-jobrun}

-Use jobrun commands to run instances of your job.
+Use job run commands to run instances of your job.
 {: shortdesc}

-To see CLI help for the job commands, run `ibmcloud ce jobrun -h`.
+To see CLI help for the job run commands, run `ibmcloud ce jobrun -h`.
 {: tip}